ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 By the time you're ready to make somebody an offer you should have a strong opinion, based on the job description and feedback from your focus interviews, on the level at which you would be bringing in the candidate.
 From there it should be relatively straightforward to identify a salary/ bonus/equity amount using your predefined leveling bands.
 (See 1.4.2 Compensation and Leveling, for more on this.)

 Once you've calibrated your offer amounts, you should decide how to present the offer.
 Especially if your offer includes equity compensation, you should seriously consider providing a spreadsheet that provides context to the offer amounts.
-The value of a number of shares on its own is impossible for a candidate to assess. ey need additional data points to value what you're offering, including numbers like total shares outstanding, share strike price, latest company valuation, etc.
+The value of a number of shares on its own is impossible for a candidate to assess.
+They need additional data points to value what you're offering, including numbers like total shares outstanding, share strike price, latest company valuation, etc.

 I've prepared a sample candidate offer spreadsheet at ctohb.com/ samples.